cloudant/sync-android/doc/replication.md

 # Replication with Cloudant Sync Android

-_This functionality is available in versions 0.3.3 and up._

-Replication is used to synchronise data between the local datastore and a remote database, either a CouchDB instance or a Cloudant database.
-Many datastores can replicate with the same remote database, meaning that cross-device synchronisation is achieved by setting up replications from each device to the remote database.
+Replication is used to synchronise data between the local document store and a remote database, either a CouchDB instance or a Cloudant database.
+Many document stores can replicate with the same remote database, meaning that cross-device synchronisation is achieved by setting up replications from each device to the remote database.